dalmoveras/CompressionAlgorithms/README.md

-# Compression Algorithms
+# Weissman Hack
-Repository for dedicated compression algorithms
+Repository for dedicated compression algorithms hacks and experiments